-Tips & information on the shelf life and storage of perfume
+Tips & Info on the shelf life and storage of perfume

-For most people, perfume is not just an accessory, but often also a statement.
-But how long does the scent stay alive and smell as expected?
-And what is the best way to store perfume to maximize its shelf life?
+Perfume is not just an accessory for most people, but often also a statement.
+But how long does the scent remain vibrant and smell as expected?
+And how should one best store perfume to maximize its longevity?

-In this article, we answer your questions about perfume shelf life and give tips on proper storage, care and use so that your fragrance can become a good statement rather than a frightening one!
+In this article, we answer your questions about perfume longevity and provide tips on proper storage, care, and use, so that your fragrance can become a good and not a shocking statement!

-Which type of perfume has the longest shelf life?
+What type of perfume has the longest lasting power?

-The shelf life of perfume varies depending on the brand, the quality of the ingredients and the fragrance concentration .
-High-quality perfumes, such as Eau de Parfum and Extrait de Parfum, tend to have a longer shelf life than, for example, Eau de Toilette or Eau de Cologne.
-This is because their fragrance oil content - the actual scent of the perfume - is higher than in the other variants (here we go into more detail about the differences between the individual types of perfume and their fragrance oil content).
-In addition, fragrances that are generally described as heavy and opulent last significantly longer than, for example, delicate citrus scents or light, floral perfumes.
+The durability of perfume varies depending on the brand, the quality of the ingredients, and the fragrance concentration.
+High-quality perfumes, such as Eau de Parfum and Extrait de Parfum, tend to have a longer durability than, for example, Eau de Toilette or Eau de Cologne.
+This is because their fragrance oil content – that is, the actual scent of the perfume – is higher than in the other variants (here we will take a closer look at the differences between the various types of perfumes and their fragrance oil content).
+Furthermore, scents that are generally described as heavy and opulent last significantly longer than, for instance, delicate citrus scents or light, floral perfumes.

-The actual shelf life of perfume can also vary depending on storage, use and type.
-However, it is also important to note that the scent can change over time without this meaning that the perfume has spoiled or expired.
+The specific durability of perfume can vary depending on storage, usage, and type.
+It is also important to note that the scent can change over time without this meaning that the perfume has spoiled or that its durability has been exceeded.

-Since this information can often be missing, you can use the following rule of thumb to determine the shelf life of perfumes:
+Since this indication can often be missing, you can refer to the following rule of thumb for the durability of perfumes in such cases:

 Extrait de Parfum (up to 40% fragrance oil content) → Up to 6 years